natemalek/2020_ML_masters/README.md

 - *utilities*: contains a list of stopwords for Arabic

 The remaining files found in the main folder contain Python scripts that run the code to clean the data and run the models.
 Additionally, it contains the eventual results in *results.txt* as well as the README.

+Example data files, raw and cleaned, are found in the corresponding data folders.
+The remaining data used for the project can be downloaded as desired from the SemEval 2018 Task 1 site (https://competitions.codalab.org/competitions/17751#learn_the_details-datasets).

 ## Running the scripts
 In this part we will walk you through the steps of each notebook.